Saloni3494/MOVIX-2.0-Smart-Navigation-System/README.md

    ```
    Sure!
 Starting from your current location, head north on Main Street for 300 meters...
    ```

-## 🤝 Contributing

-We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on submitting issues, feature requests, or pull requests.

 ## 🔒 License

 This project is licensed under the [MIT License](LICENSE).

-## 📣 Acknowledgments

-- OpenAI for LLM APIs
-- [Your choice of map provider]
-- Contributors & the open-source community

 ---

-**NavAbility** – Empowering smarter, more accessible, and human-centric navigation with LLMs!

 **NavAbility** – Empowering smarter, more accessible, and human-centric navigation with LLMs!